City of Atlanta Office of the Public Defender

 If I am out of jail, what should I do?

-After you appear in court and are assigned to a public defender, you must go immediately to the public defender’s office between the hours of 9:00 a.m. and 11:45 a.m., or between 2:00 p.m.
-And 3:30 p.m., Monday thru Friday, for your initial interview.
-The public defender’s office needs at least five (5) business days to handle your case.
+After you appear in court and are assigned to a public defender, you must be interviewed by our office, please contact the office at 404-658-6838 to schedule an interview or go to the public defender’s office between the hours of 8:30 a.m. and 4:30 p.m., Monday through Friday, for your initial interview.
+Please do not delay in being interviewed while the facts remain fresh in your mind.

 What happens after I have been assigned a public defender?

-Once a public defender is assigned to represent you, your attorney will prepare your case.
-If you are in jail, a representative from the public defender’s office will visit or call you.
+Once a public defender is assigned to represent you, your attorney will assist you in your case.
+If you are in jail, an attorney or client advocate from the public defender’s office will visit or call you.
 Your case will be investigated and your attorney will meet with you before your court appearance to explain your case to you and answer all of your questions.

 When should I call my public defender?

-You should call your public defender when you have any additional information or to give the name(s) and address(es) of any witnesses that may be able to help your case.
+You should call your public defender for the initial interview; when you have any additional information or to give the name(s) and addresses of any witnesses who may be able to help your case; when you have any questions regarding your case.

 Should I discuss my case with anyone other than my public defender or a representative from the office?